 A straw in the wind

 Jack Straw, like Rifkind, a former Foreign Secretary for Westminster, was caught doing the same thing by the same BBC investigative journalists.
 Straw is seen boasting how well he is connected.
 Rifkind might have survived mild censure caught snivelling and snorting had Straw not been caught simultaneously, snout in the trough.

 Straw is the chaff that broke Rifkind’s back.
 And this brings me to the point of the essay, the issue almost all press commentators and pundits overlook.

 The swagger of Straw and Rifkind show us how easily the power elite work the system for the benefit of the few, themselves included.
 For a fat fee they will alter well discussed and debated company law and regulation, there to protect the public in general and consumer in particular.
 As MPs they are willing to alter or remove rules that govern business practice, ethics and profits.

-Lay aside for a moment a Tory and a Labour politician tossing away their principles for a pound while boasting of their lobbying prowess.
 What they demonstrate is how close each party is to each other in policies.
 Theirs are the parties of business and corporate power.
 Representatives of the people, of their voters, they are not.